tyler-technologies-oss/codecomp-dropper/README.md

 #### Developing your AI

-Your AI will be written in Javascript a common web technology.
+Your AI will be written in Javascript, a common web technology.

 The game engine is expecting a main function with two parameters, gameState and side.
-And it is expecting the function to return an array with three dirctions.
+And it is expecting the function to return an array with three directions.

 For example look at this main function: